caseconsulting/expense-app-api/README.md

 The following environment variables are required to support multiple environments:

-* **EXPRESS_PORT**
+* **API_PORT**
 * **NODE_ENV**
 * **STAGE**

 The **dotenv** Node.js module is used to pick up environment variables from a `.env` file in the project root directory.
-The `.env.local` file in the **case-expense-app** S3 bucket in the company AWS account has up-to-date values to run locally.
+The `.env` file in the **case-expense-app** S3 bucket in the company AWS account has up-to-date values to run locally.
 Download this file to the project root directory:

 ```
-aws s3 cp s3://case-expense-app/api/.env.local .env
+aws s3 cp s3://case-expense-app/.env.local .env
 ```

 ## Application tasks